-Note 2.- VDL Mode 1 and Mode 2 have no specific subnetwork priority mechanisms.
+Note 1.-VDL Mode 2 has no specific subnetwork priority mechanisms.

-Note 3.- The AMSS SARPs specify mapping of message categories to subnetwork priority without explicitly referencing ATN network layer priority.
+Note 2.-The AMSS SARPs specify mapping of message categories to subnetwork priority without explicitly referencing ATN network layer priority.

-Note 4.- The term "not allowed" means that only communications related to safety and regularity of flight are authorized to pass over this subnetwork as defined in the subnetwork SARPs.
+Note 3.- The term "not allowed" means that only communications related to safety and regularity of flight are authorized to pass over this subnetwork as defined in the subnetwork SARPs.